ismaelsma/mobile-challenge/README.md

 - **React**: The frontend of the app is built with React.
 - **React Router**: Used for client-side routing between different pages like phone list, phone details, and cart.
 - **Context API**: Used for state management to handle global app states such as cart items, phone list, and loading states.
+- **Node**: Backend is managed by a node server in the /server folder
 - **Jest & React Testing Library**: For unit and integration testing of components and functionality.
 - **Typescript**: To type all the api calls and information of the components
 - **SCSS**: For styling the application with custom themes and responsive layouts.